Grand Canyon Guide

 With nearly 5 million annual visitors, Grand Canyon National Park can get crowded during the spring, summer and autumn months.
 Thankfully, the park is big enough that you’ll rarely have to battle other guests for excellent views.
 To beat the crowd, visit in winter, early spring or late fall.

 Since much of the park is over 7,000 feet in elevation, guests can expect a variety of climate conditions.
 The canyon can range from hot and dry in the summer to cold and snowy in the winter.
-Nights can get especially chilly, even on sunny days, so plan accordingly and dress in layers.
-The bottom of the canyon can be over 20 degrees warmer than at the top, so hikers should be especially careful.
-Snow storms can sometimes close access roads, so remember to check weather conditions before arriving.
-The South Rim is open year round; however, the North Rim is only open from October 15 to May 15 of each year.
+Nights can get especially chilly, even on sunny days.
+The bottom of the canyon can be over 20 degrees warmer than at the top.
+Snow storms can sometimes close access roads, so remember to check weather conditions.
+The South Rim is open year round; however, the North Rim is only open from October 15th to May 15th of each year.

 Lodging & Dining

 The South Rim offers a variety of lodging options, from simple cabins to more luxurious rooms at the Bright Angel Lodge and El Tovar Hotel.
-In total, there are six lodges inside the park, with rates ranging from $83 to over $450 a night.
-Rooms tend to fill up fast, so visitors should book as far in advance as possible.
-If there are no adequate rooms available inside the park during your stay, there are several motels and an RV park located within an hour’s drive of the South Rim.
-The most reasonable rates can be found at the motels in Williams, Arizona, which is about 50 miles south of the park entrance.
+In total, there are six lodges inside the park.
+Rooms tend to fill up fast, so visitors should book in advance.
+There are also several motels and an RV park located within an hour’s drive of the South Rim.

-The South Rim has 13 dining options, which include two upscale restaurants, a bar, two cafeterias, a pizza pub and various snack bars.
+The South Rim has several dining options, which include two upscale restaurants, a bar, two cafeterias, a pizza pub and various snack bars.
 There is also a grocery store inside the Grand Canyon Village.
-Just outside the park in the community of Tusayan, there are another 15 dining options, including a McDonalds and Wendy’s.
+Just outside the park in the community of Tusayan, there are additional dining options, including a McDonalds and Wendy’s.

 Lodging and dining options are much more limited at the North Rim.
 The only hotel within the park is the historic Grand Canyon Lodge, which offers rooms May 15th through October 15th of each year.
-There is another lodge 18 miles north of the park that also offers rooms on a seasonal basis.
 As far as dining options at the North Rim, there are four restaurants and one supply store.